apache/fury-site/docs/specification/xlang_implementation_guide.md

 carriers.

 For Swift, `Serializer` follows the same exact-target ownership boundary with an associated `Target`.
-A self-provided structural or manual serializer uses `Target == Self`; a separately provided structural or manual serializer names another target type.
+A self-provided structural or custom serializer uses `Target == Self`; a separately provided structural or custom serializer names another target type.
 Serializer operations are static and accept or return `Target`.
 Fory never instantiates a serializer object, and generated external structural code reads target properties and constructs the target directly.